-Respawn and EA have changed the way the ranking system in Apex Legends works because too many players made it to Apex Predator in Series 2.
-To combat this, Master tier was added to the game for Series 3 and sits between Diamond and Apex Predator.
+Respawn and EA have changed the way the ranking system in Apex Legends works because too many players made it to Apex Predator in Season 3.
+To combat this, Master tier was added to the game for Season 4 and sits between Diamond and Apex Predator.
 The RP required to make it to Master will be 10,000RP – the amount previously required for Apex Predator.

 But this also means Respawn has made some changes to the way Apex Predator works too.
 Now, only the top 500 players on each platform will have the title, so your rank is likely to shift in real time between Apex Predator and Master as other players gain and lose RP.

-How does the Apex Legends scoring system work?
+How does the scoring system work in Apex Legends ranked?

 Finishing in the top ten will net you valuable RP points, which are then multiplied by the number of kills and/or assists you have that match.

 Players who leave games early usually lose RP, although there is a loss forgiveness system in place to protect players who have accidentally lost connection for whatever reason.
 Those who abandon games, i.e. leave a match before it is technically over for them, will still lose all the RP they would have gained that much, plus their entry cost.